-Actually there is a bit in the page header that remembers whether any prepared key to the page has become unprepared, for if there are no such events, zapping the key backchain suffices to rescind all keys.
+Actually there is a bit in the page header that remembers whether any prepared key to the page has become unprepared, for if there are no such events, zapping the keys on the page’s backchain suffices to locate and rescind all keys to the page.
+Ditto nodes.
 The 32 bit AC thus will not increase more quickly than I/O. The range key returns an error if the AC cannot be incremented.
-Such a page is worn out and cannot be resold.
+Such a page is “worn out” and cannot be resold.

 It is easy also to imagine a background kernel job that every few years: